ravidsrk/android-gradle-workshop/notes/README.md

 }
 ```

-The full source code for that file can be [found here](https://gist.github.com/nesquena/7f38c84891abe7528991).
 This is the basic structure of an Activity unit test.
 Now, in Eclipse we can right-click and select "Run As..." and then select "Android JUnit Test" and the tests will execute within the test runner.
 The tests should both pass and the "test bar" should be green.

 For completeness, let's also check out how to write functional tests.
 The last test was a simple "unit test" that checked the first activity.
 Let's now write an integration test that will test the flow of both activities and check the text is properly displayed on the second activity.
 Create a new test class called `SimpleActivityFunctionalTest` extending from superclass `android.test.ActivityInstrumentationTestCase2`.
 The overall structure of a `SimpleActivityFunctionalTest` is: